daveidmx/VORON/Firmware/DuetWifi/V2.1/daveidmx/README.txt

 * Turn off extruder in print_end.g
 * Set the tool to standby temperature (via deselection) when pausing.
 * Added a heatbreak thermistor setting.
+* Add calibrate_mswitch.g script to help calibrate the mechanical Z offset.
+* Add coarse_level.g script to level the gantry for when the default dive height is too small.